 You want to get the ring application downloaded.
 And then there are instructions on the screen that you must follow for simply connecting the doorbell to your WIFI network available at home.
 The application will help you get all sorts of information that you might need.
 The whole process won’t take more than 10 minutes.
 And usually, that includes setting up as well as connecting.

 Having the WIFI set up close to where the doorbell will be installed is something you should try if possible.
 If your home WIFI network isn’t very strong, consider getting a WIFI extender also, so that signal can boost and things work better.
 Going for an all-new ring chime can also be greatly helpful.

 Now, you also want to turn off the power to your doorbell.
 Basically, go to breaker box that could be situated on the backside of your home or basement.
 Some people even have it inside their garage.
 Just make sure you turn the connections off as you will be working with open wiring.

 The wall where your old doorbell used to be now had a hole only.
 And there should be two wires hanging out, just where we left it in the very first step.
 Now you’ll basically attach the mounting bracket.
 And before doing so, you should open the application of Ring and go through the live video feed.

-You next want to hold the unit against that hole on wall surface.
-Make sure to check its positioning, this is how doorbell will look by end of the installation.
-You want to test the picture showing on phone.
+You next want to hold the unit against that hole on the wall surface.
+Make sure to check its positioning, this is how the doorbell will look by end of the installation.
+You want to test the picture shown on phone.
 Make sure the angle is right or adjust if not.
 You’ll simply need to use the angle mounting brackets.

 You want to use it for ensuring that the mounting bracket is positioned straight enough.
 And then use a pencil or marker to mark down the spots where you’ll make new screw holes.
 After that, you can get rid of the level.